Home

 15 minutes to read

 Dependency is a concept that appears often in software engineering.
 In the previous article for my GSoC project, I discussed build systems and package managers, both of which apply the concept of dependencies.
 A build system usually allows programmers to define different tasks in building a project and let each of them depend on other tasks, hence dependency relationships are established.
-A package manager supports declaration of package dependency relationships, or else it is not a good package manager. …
+A package manager supports declaration of package dependency relationships, or else it is not a good package manager.
+This article focuses on the latter, which is dependency relationships among packages. …

 Introducing ebuilds That Build Kotlin Core Libraries from Source